 Hiring Your First Social Media Marketing Team

 To say that the British are tech-savvy is an understatement.
-There are seven-year olds that are routing iPhones, and there are 12yr olds that are building profitable apps.
-The fact is that there is a surprising amount of talent around if you are willing to take a few risks and hire unknown and under-qualified people.
+There are seven-year-olds who are routing iPhones, and there are 12yr olds that are building profitable apps.
+The fact is that there is a surprising amount of talent around if you are willing to take a few risks and hire unknown and under qualified people.

 Hire a Small Team

-As you should know, their job is not to push your products, but to build social media profiles where people from your target demographic follow them.
+As you should know, their job is not to push your products, but to build social media profiles that draw people from your target audience in and earn you follows.
 They will then occasionally post promotional posts in between their regular content.